vais-ral/CIL-Docs/docs/beamhardening.rst

 Abstract
 #########
 This document is a brief user guide to the Python software package CarouselFit.
-This software takes image data from a number of known samples, e.g. from an X-ray CT machine, and fits them to a model of the beam hardening process which occurs when a broad spectrum source is used to image a sample.
+This software takes X-ray image data for a number of known samples, and fits them to a model of the beam hardening process which occurs when a broad spectrum source is used to image a sample.
 This model can then be used to generate corrections appropriate for a single material to convert the observed attenuation values into the actual attenuation that would be observed for that material